History

 Coats and Color

-The Pembroke comes in 4 primary colours - Red & White, Sable & White, Redheaded Tricolour and Black Headed Tricolour.
-Occassionally a puppy shows up with a coat type or colour pattern that is not desireable based on their original purpose.
+The Pembroke comes in 4 primary colors - Red & White, Sable & White, Redheaded Tricolor and Black Headed Tricolor.
+Occasionally a puppy shows up with a coat type or color pattern that is not desirable based on their original purpose.
 A Fluffy coat or or a mismark (too much white in the wrong place) does not change their ability to make wonderful companions.